cunnie/docs/mac-mini-CF.md

 # World's Smallest IaaS, Part 1

-***[2014-06-29 this blog post has been updated to reflect installion on a 64GiB Mac Pro (not a 16GiB Mac Mini, which didn't have enough RAM to deploy CloudFoundry)]***
+***[2014-06-29 this blog post has been updated to reflect installation on a 64GiB Mac Pro (not a 16GiB Mac Mini, which didn't have enough RAM to deploy CloudFoundry)]***

 In this blog post, we describe the procedure to deploy VMware ESXi and VMware vCenter on an Apple Mac Mini running VMware Fusion.